-• George Fai, (301) 903-8954, george.fai@science.doe.gov Website: http://science.energy.gov/np/research/
+• George Fai, (301) 903-8954, george.fai@science.doe.gov

-(f) Nuclear Data and Nuclear Theory Computing
+(f) Nuclear Data

 The mission of the United States Nuclear Data Program (USNDP) is to provide current, accurate, authoritative data for workers in pure and applied areas of nuclear science and engineering.
 This is accomplished primarily through the compilation, evaluation, dissemination, and archiving of extensive nuclear datasets.
 The USNDP also addresses gaps in the data, through targeted experimental studies and the use of theoretical models.
 A new interagency program of experiments intended to address gaps in nuclear data was announced in FY 2017, with the first set of experiments planned for FY 2018.
 The USNDP involves the efforts of ~ 50 nuclear physicists at ~ 15 national labs, research centers, institutes and universities, and is an important resource for workers in a wide range of pure and applied topics in nuclear physics.
 Research opportunities in Nuclear Data include both experimental and theoretical work.